-Note: Electricians who want to upgrade skills or gain general knowledge may take individual courses without enrolling in the program.
+Note: Electricians who want to upgrade skills or gain general knowledge may take individual courses without enrolling in the program, on a space available basis.

 The Electricians Technology Certificate is offered in a part-time, evening format.
 Students who wish to attend full-time should contact the Admissions Office to discuss scheduling options.